aer0ss/aerofs/src/lizard/README.md

 Now you should be able to hit the instance on localhost:4444 in your browser.

 #### Run Celery (for Hosted Private Cloud)

 If you're working on Hosted Private Cloud, you need to run the Celery worker to process the tasks.

 1. Run Celery: `$ ./env/bin/celery worker -A "lizard.celery_worker.celery" -l DEBUG`

+#### Create test user with real license

+This will be needed to test the HPC Deployment flow locally.
+When you run the `create_test_user_and_license.py` script, a user is created with a fake license file.

+To attach a real license file, open up your local mysql server as root: `mysql -uroot`

+Switch into the lizard database with `use lizard;`

+Then run the following:
+  `UPDATE license
+  SET license.blob=LOAD_FILE('~/repos/aerofs/system-tests/webdriver-lib/root/test.license')
+  WHERE license.customer_id=<test_user_id>;`

 Notes
 =====